Electroversity/Gyroscope-L3G4200D/code_explanation.md

   processGyroData(scale);

-// 8.5, 17.5 and 70 have been obtained from the datasheet
+// 8.5, 17.5 and 70 have been obtained from the datasheet and divided by 1000 to convert into degrees per second

 float processGyroData(int dps){
   if (dps==250){